 - trouble swallowing

 It usually onsets between the ages of 50 to 70.

 Dementia with Lewy bodies is a progressive condition associated with an abnormal buildup of a protein called Lewy bodies, or alpha-synuclein, in your brain.
-It typically onsets after the age of 50 and affects men slightly more often than women.
+It typically onsets after the

 Dementia with Lewy bodies also has the same movement symptoms of Parkinson’s, as well as mental symptoms such as: